 We can help secure funding for transformational projects from different external sources, helping to write and coordinate strategic bids to enable our partners to access larger sources of external funding (for example, Digital Innovation Hubs, Strength in Places Fund), facilitating the expansion of R&D activities.

 please get in touch

 The purpose of the Hub is to enable and deliver collaborations between academics, private sector and public sector that use data science to improve outcomes for children.
-The Hub aims to deliver a small number of projects, of varying size and complexity that will reveal actionable insights for children’s outcomes within its first year.
+The collaborative aims to deliver a small number of projects, of varying size and complexity that will reveal actionable insights for children’s outcomes within its first year.